-Human Resources implemented OPM's Performance Management System (USA Performance) to manage its Senior Executive Service (SES) and Non-SES performance management programs.
+Human Resources utilizes OPM's Performance Management System, USA Performance, to manage its Senior Executive Service (SES) and Non-SES performance management programs.
 USA Performance enabled the STB to automate its performance appraisal process throughout the entire performance rating cycle.
-Human Resources looks to improve the development of its performance plans, the tracking and monitoring of employees' performance, and the electronic signature process as its appraisal program require.
+USA Performance has allowed Human Resources to improve the development of its performance plans, the tracking and monitoring of employees' performance, and the signature process, all electronically.

 With respect to recruiting activities, Human Resources continued its efforts to improve the turnaround time for reviewing application packages and worked with hiring managers on the development of their position descriptions.
-This was particularly beneficial to the agency given the active recruiting this year, filling 14 vacancies during FY 2022.
-The STB restarted its Pathways Internship Program, hiring three paid interns for the Summer of FY 2022.
-Also, HR worked to ensure the STB received full SES certification.
+This was particularly beneficial to the agency given the active recruiting this year, filling 10 vacancies during FY 2023.
+The STB hired two paid interns for the Summer of FY 2023, via the Pathways Intern Program.
+The STB also received approval from OPM to utilize Direct Hire Authority for the Transportation Industry Analyst series, 2110.
+As mandated by Congress, the STB established the Office of Passenger Rail.
+The STB also requested an additional SES allocation for this office, which was approved by OPM.